Call Today! Free Immediate Response (818) 781-1570

 PC 243(d) aggravated battery law makes it a crime strike some in a harmful manner causing them to suffer a serious bodily injury.

 Battery means you willfully touched another person in an offensive or harmful manner.
-In simple terms, aggravated battery means you committed a battery offense that caused some type of serious bodily injury on the victim.
+In simple terms, aggravated battery means you committed a battery offense that caused some type of serious bodily injury to the victim.

 So, what is considered a “serious bodily injury?”
 It's a significant injury, such as a broken bone or concussion.